(in person) Walking Tour of Historic Murray Hill

 Date / Time

-Come walk around Historic Murray Hill with a knowledgeable guide and learn about its many historic landmarks, including the Union League Club, The Morgan Library, the Polish Consulate and others.
-The tour also features information about the well-known architects who designed them, including Hoppin & Koen, Horace Trumbauer, C.P.H.
-Gilbert, Stanford White, Emery Roth and Fred French.
+Come walk around Historic Murray Hill with a knowledgeable guide and learn about its many historic landmarks, including the Union League Club, The Morgan Library, the Polish Consulate and many others.
+The tour also features information about the talented architects who designed them, including C.P.H.
+Gilbert, Stanford White, Emery Roth, Fred French and others.

-Hear about the famous people who once called this neighborhood home, including Franklin and Eleanor Roosevelt, J.P.
-Morgan and Andy Warhol.
+Hear about the notable people who once called this neighborhood home, including Franklin and Eleanor Roosevelt, J.P.
+Morgan and others.
 Find out how Mary Murray distracted the British General Howe to allow the American army to escape during the American Revolution.